Skip to main content

 Stop striving in the flesh to do what only the Spirit of truth can accomplish.
 Do not again go back to a yoke of slavery, to written code, laws, precepts, principles that have been proven to have no power over the gratification of the flesh.

-Yield to Him who is life and feed on him daily.
+In Him is life, feed on him daily.
 Trust in his promises, of the promised Holy Spirit in us, writing God’s law on your heart.
 Live not as those bound to the old written code, but as those who have died with Christ to sin and the law, and are alive to God, in the Spirit.

 The New Living Way